![]() |

 B) An EMS pilot assigned to SEMSV duty shall be physically present at the aircraft base to assure timely response.

 C) An EMS pilot assigned to SEMSV duty shall be provided with work space to carry out assigned duties.
-In the event that duty time exceeds 12 continuous hours, separate sleeping quarters shall be provided to assure physical rest.
+If duty time exceeds 12 continuous hours, separate sleeping quarters shall be provided to assure physical rest.

 2) For fixed-wing programs only: One EMS pilot per aircraft who will respond within one-half hour from the receipt of the request.

-b) Each EMS pilot assigned to a helicopter shall be approved by the Medical Director and shall meet the following requirements:
+b) Each EMS pilot assigned to a helicopter shall be approved for participation in an EMS System by the EMS MD and shall meet the following requirements:

 1) Compliance with subparts E and F of Air Taxi Operations and Commercial Operators (14 CFR 135).

-2) A minimum of 2000 rotorcraft flight hours as pilot-in-command, including:
+2) A minimum of 2000 flight hours with a minimum of 1500 rotorcraft flight hours and the following stipulations:

 A) Factory school or equivalent (ground and flight);

-3) A minimum of five hours day/night area flight orientation, of which two hours must be at night, and, in the judgement of the SEMSV Medical Director, special terrain flight orientation.
+3) A minimum of five hours day/night area flight orientation, of which two hours must be at night, and, in the judgment of the SEMSV MD, special terrain flight orientation.

 4) Instrument Flight Rules (IFR) certification by the Federal Aviation Administration (IFR Currency is recommended).

-5) Provide documentation of completion of training that includes but is not limited to the following:
+5) Documentation of completion of education that includes, but is not limited to, the following:

 B) Local routine operating procedures, including day and night operations;